How to grow Buttercups Ranunculus in Zone 6

 Storing Ranunculus Tuberous Roots

 After the foliage has died back, carefully dig up the bulbs and allow them to dry in a cool, well-ventilated area.
-Store the roots in a breathable container filled with peat moss or vermiculite until it's time to replant.
+Store the roots in a breathable container filled with peat moss or vermiculite until it's time to replant again in the spring.

 FAQs (Frequently Asked Questions)